Author Instructions

 Confidentiality

 Cell Structure and Function maintains the confidentiality of all manuscripts under consideration and all manuscripts that have been rejected.
-Submission to the journal implies that authors agree to keep all correspondence about their manuscript (from the Editorial Office, editors and reviewer) strictly confidential.
+Submission to the journal implies that authors agree to keep all correspondence about their manuscript (from the Editorial Office, editors and reviewers) strictly confidential.

-As Cell Structure and Function uses single-blind peer review, the identities of reviewers are kept confidential.
+As Cell Structure and Function uses single-anonymized peer review, the identities of reviewers are kept confidential.
 Journal staff will not disclose a reviewer’s identity unless the reviewer specifically requests such disclosure.
 As part of their responsibilities, reviewers agree to maintain the confidentiality of submitted manuscripts.

 Editorial and peer review process